Investment strategy charts

 Investment Incentives

-Higher carbon prices make clean technologies more competitive
+Higher carbon prices can make clean technologies more competitive

 4